 Under no circumstances will students receive academic credit for the same work through more than one method.
 Under no circumstances will students receive academic credit for work that they are being paid by Winthrop University to do.

 Conditions and Expectations of Faculty for Students Involved in Productions: Once a student has been cast in a role or assigned to a production staff position for a departmental production and has initialed his/her name on the notice, it is expected that he/she has made the commitment to the designated rehearsals, production work, and performances until the production is completed.
 All students participating in a faculty production must be enrolled for credit.
 Students will be administratively enrolled after they have accepted the role or position.
 (Some students may have to petition for credit if they already have a full academic load.)
 If a student needs to drop out of a production, he/she must schedule a private meeting with the director or choreographer with whom he/she is working.
 If a director or choreographer permits a student to withdraw from a production for legitimate reasons (documented medical illness, injury, or a documented emergency/crisis), the student will be removed from the course roster administratively.
 It is the supervising faculty member’s responsibility to inform the Chair of this change in due time.
-If a student drops out of any departmental production (faculty-directed, student directed, choreography showcase, one-act, etc.) for any reason, he/she will be prohibited from participating in any other department-sponsored productions for the remainder of the semester in which this incident has occurred.
+If a student drops out of any departmental production (faculty-directed, student directed, choreography showcase, one-act, etc.) for any reason, he/she will be prohibited from participating in any other department-sponsored productions for the remainder of the semester and possibly future semesters.
 This includes any other roles or production staff positions that the student might already have at the time (multiple roles in Winthrop Dance Theatre, one-act festival or choreography showcases, for example).
 If a student, for any reasons other than the stated “exceptions” mentioned above, is cast in a role or assigned to a production staff position and signs on for any departmental production for which she/he is enrolled for credit, he/she will receive an “F” if he/she fails to fulfill his/her obligation.
 This policy becomes effective with the beginning of the Spring 2012 semester.

 The department hires skilled students on a part-time basis per semester as technical assistants in the scene shop, costume shop and box office.
 Work study students are also employed as assistants in the main office and computer lab.
 Students are occasionally hired on a temporary basis as technical crews for outside events held in Johnson Hall.